detfis/detfis.github.io/_posts/2017-06-11-solid-single-responsibility-principle.md

 * if you're saying: _"my class does this **AND** this"_, it means it has 2 responsibilities instead of one
 * if you're saying: _"my class does this **OR** this"_, it's even worse, because your class has 2 responsibilities which aren't related to each other

-Sandi Metz in her book [link]Practical Object-Oriented Design in Ruby, which I highly recommend reading even if you're not Ruby developer, describes a great way of checking if this particular function belongs to correct class.
+Sandi Metz in her book [Practical Object-Oriented Design in Ruby](http://www.poodr.com/), which I highly recommend reading even if you're not Ruby developer, describes a great way of checking if this particular function belongs to correct class.
 Let's say you have a class `User` which has a function that returns his full name, address, and content of email when a user requests a password change.

 To determine if this function belongs to the correct class you have to ask a _class name_ to do for you, what this _function_ is supposed to do.
 It may not be clear when I describe it, but after seeing a couple of examples you will get what I mean: